enisbe/stock-trading-app/README.md

-# Stock Trading App
+# ASTrA - Automated Stock Trading App

-* Create local copy
-* Recommend using virutal env
-* run `make all` before commiting

-# Automated stock trading
+# Authors
 ----

+- Enis Becirbegovic - EnisBecirbegovic2022@u.northwestern.edu
+- Mark Stockwell - MarkStockwell2021@u.northwestern.edu
+- Oliver Zarate - OliverZarate2021@u.northwestern.edu
+- Siying Zhang - SiyingZhang2022@u.northwestern.edu
+-
 **Summary**

-This application was developed as part of Northwestern data science capstone group project.
+This application was developed as part of (Northwestern Data Science)[https://sps.northwestern.edu/masters/data-science/curriculum-specializations.php] capstone group project.

 **Objective**

 To develop an end-to-end automated trading system that uses a time series model to make predictions for S&P stocks for the next market trading hour.
 The stock purchase / sell decisions are represented by a recommended portfolio weighting.
 A seperate service automates the portfolio rebalancing process and execute the trades in paper trading account.
 The fully automated application is deployed in google cloud.

-## Overiew
+## Overview
 ------
 <img src="./images/overview.png" alt="Application Overview">
 ASTrA is a near real-time (~5 min latency) stock trading application that uses an NBeats (Neural basis expansion analysis for interpretable time series forecasting) deep learning machine learning algorithm to predict stock prices based on previous n periods.
 Stock predictions are fed into a portfolio optimization algorithm that uses Sharpe Ratios to minimize risk and maximize return.
 The process is as follows: